A few words about me…

 Update, June 2017: I will be starting my blog in the very near future.
 In it, I plan to cover issues pertaining to advances in technology and medicine, the topics of posthumanism and transhumanism, reason and unreason and the current sorry state of academia in the humanities.
 I will also be changing around a few things on this site over the coming weeks as I transfer material across from my old UBC site, so please excuse any rough edges, typos or broken links you’ll find across the pages here; I’ll get to them as soon as I can.
 I am also toying with putting some of my lecture materials on a Youtube channel, but I’ll have to see how preparation for that goes… Best, Peter.

-Students wishing to contact me should do so at: pmahon[at]mail.ubc.ca
+I do not use Twitter or Facebook, so students wishing to contact me should do so at: pmahon[at]mail.ubc.ca

 Anyone else wishing to contact me can do so at: petermahon[at]protonmail.com